 - Rest when your body tells you to.

-For some, the holidays can be a depressing time.
+For some of us, the holidays can be a depressing time when we get the holiday blues.
 Feelings of sadness, loneliness, and anger can intensify when contrasted with the joy expected of the holidays.
 Factors that can contribute to holiday depression include:

 - Associating the holidays with unresolved family issues or a painful childhood